cafkafk/fortune-kind/EDITORIAL.md

 ## Methodology

-For the purposes of this project, we would like you to consider the two primary tasks required of contributors interested in sorting through the fortunes from `oldtunes`:
+For the purposes of this project, we would like you to consider the three primary tasks required of contributors interested in sorting through the fortunes from `oldtunes`:

-1 moderation: considering the appropriateness of the content 2 editing: considering the correctness of the content 3 placement: considering where a fortune should go
+1. moderation: considering the appropriateness of the content
+2. editing: considering the correctness of the content
+3. placement: considering where a fortune should go

-In general, contributors to this project are asked to use their best judgment when sorting through fortunes in `oldtunes`.
-For the sake of clarity, what follows are more details about the three aforementioned criteria.

 ### Moderation